 Harperly Hall, Renaissance Revival apartment building at Central Park West, Manhattan, US.

-The building was constructed between 1910 and 1911 by architect Henry W. Wilkinson and was the first cooperative housing project on Central Park West.
-In 1982 it was recognized as a contributing property to the Central Park West Historic District.
+The building was completed in 1911 by architect Henry W. Wilkinson and was the first cooperative housing project on Central Park West.
+Decades later, in 1982, it became part of the Central Park West Historic District.

 The building's name comes from a manor house in England, reflecting design influences that are uncommon in New York.
 Visitors can see how European architectural ideas were incorporated into the American urban landscape through its distinctive exterior and details.